LEGO ‘Powered Up’ System

 Powered Up Motors

-There are seven standalone motors offered so far, plus the two motors that are “built in” to the Boost Hub.
-It would be reasonable to assume that the motors only differ by shape and power, but the truth is more complicated.
+There are eight standalone motors offered so far, plus the two motors that are “built in” to the Boost Hub.
+It would be reasonable to assume that the motors only differ by shape and power, but the truth is a bit more complicated.
+The table below highlights the technical capabilities of each motor.

 Powered Up motors differ in several important ways: